 23. Learn About Essential Oils

 I love essential oils, I need to state they will not cure anything or the FDA may insist I take down my website.
 Yes, I have blogging friends that this happened to, trust me it’s not fun.
 My favorite essential oil company is DoTerra.
 Do I sell it, no?
-I love Breathe, OnGuard, Lavender, Lemon, Wintergreen to name a few.
+I love Breathe, OnGuard, Lavender, Lemon, and Wintergreen to name a few.
 They are fabulous and I highly recommend them.

 24. Learn to Preserve Your Bounty